How Sleep Can Change Your Life

 For example, if you slept for about 7-8 hours the night before, which meets most people’s need for sleep, then you can certainly go hit the gym.

-However, this may not work if you didn’t have a good night’s sleep during a couple of nights before.
+However, this may not work if you didn’t have a good night’s sleep a couple of nights before.
 Here you get to decide between sleeping an extra hour or two (which is totally acceptable!) or working out.

 Note that if you choose the latter, the effectiveness may be lower than you expected.